amir2000.nl photography logo

 Exposure: 1/200 sec | ISO: 125 | Aperture: F7.1 | Focal Length: 35 mm | © amir2000.nl

-In Amsterdam’s Zuidas the glass begins to act like water.
+In Amsterdam’s Zuidas the glass begins to act like water and the street becomes a mirror that changes with every step.

-At the NautaDutilh office building the facade folds the sky into ribbons.
+At the NautaDutilh office building the facade folds the sky into ribbons that slip across the panes in quiet bands.

-Lines lean forward and the tower seems to move even while it stands still.
+Lines lean forward and the tower seems to move even while it stands still because light walks across the surface all day.

-I walked the corner until the light fell clean across the surface and the pattern clicked.
+I worked the corner until the light fell clean across the grid and the pattern clicked into a readable rhythm.

 Camera: Canon EOS R5 Mark II | Lens: EF24-70mm f/2.8L II USM